Leyn-pl/ChessAbilityDraft/README.md

 1. Install latest release
 2. If you don't have python, [install it](https://www.python.org) (3.10+)
 3. Install pygame
-   - Run `pip install pygame` to install manually
+   - Run `pip install pygame` in cmd to install manually
    - Run "install-pygame.bat" if you want me to do this for you
 5. Run "main.py"
    - Run "debug.bat" instead if you want to catch a crash